syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/orientations.md

 ## Vertical

-When the orientation is set to `vertical`, it organizes the steps one below the other following a top-to-bottom arrangement.
+To display the steps vertically, use the `Vertical` in the `orientation` property, to arrange the steps one below the other.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}